LESV: Language Embedded Sparse Voxel Fusion for Open-Vocabulary 3D Scene Understanding: Introduction

 To resolve the aforementioned challenges, we propose a paradigm shift in both scene representation and feature encoding for 3D language fields.
 For spatial ambiguity, we move beyond the probabilistic nature of Gaussians by adopting Sparse Voxel Rasterization (SVRaster)~\cite{Sun2024SparseVR}.
 This leverages both an explicit voxel geometry and a well-defined surface, enabling deterministic feature registration and avoiding severe memory bottlenecks.
 For multi-level semantic ambiguity, we build upon the emergent properties of Agglomerative Vision Foundation Model, specifically AM-RADIO~\cite{Ranzinger2023AMRADIOAV}.
-Unlike CLIP's global alignment, AM-RADIO is trained to distill both fine-grained spatial signals from DINOv2~\cite{oquab2023dinov2} and SAM~\cite{kirillov2023segment}, and high-level language semantics from SigLIP~\cite{Zhai2023SigLip}, effectively allowing spatial tokens to inherit global content while retaining local semantics \cite{Alama2025RayFrontsOS}.
+Unlike CLIP's global alignment, AM-RADIO is trained to distill both fine-grained spatial signals from DINOv2~\cite{oquab2023dinov2}, SAM~\cite{kirillov2023segment} and high-level language semantics from SigLIP~\cite{Zhai2023SigLip}, effectively allowing spatial tokens to inherit global content while retaining local semantics \cite{Alama2025RayFrontsOS}.
 By aligning the spatial token with the language feature space, we generate a semantic field that naturally supports multi-scale queries in a single pass.
 Our contributions can be summarized as follows: \begin{itemize} \item We exploit Sparse Voxel Rasterization (SVRaster)\cite{Sun2024SparseVR} for 3D feature fields.
 Its explicit, disjoint voxel geometry, facilitates deterministic feature registration, circumventing the memory bottlenecks from inverse volume rendering. \item By relying on agglomerative vision foundation models~\cite{Ranzinger2023AMRADIOAV}, we resolve the multi-level ambiguity inherent in hierarchical methods.
-This enables precise and fine-grained querying while drastically reducing feature preprocessing time. \item Our method achieves SoTA performance in open-vocabulary 2D/3D object retrieval~\cite{Kerr2023LERFLE, Wu2024OpenGaussianTP} and point cloud understanding~\cite{Wu2024OpenGaussianTP} benchmarks. \end{itemize}
+This enables precise and fine-grained querying while drastically reducing feature preprocessing time. \item Through extensive experiments on 2D and 3D benchmarks, we demonstrate that \method~establishes a new state-of-the-art in open-vocabulary point cloud understanding~\cite{Dai2017ScanNetR3} and achieves competitive performance on 3D object retrieval and 2D localization~\cite{Kerr2023LERFLE}. \end{itemize}